It took me several years, but I finally got round to building a Sortsenator Bostonian from my plan elsewhere on the site. As mentioned on the

-This is a peanut scale plan by Paul Boyanowski which I decided to build to take out to Geneseo in 2016 - the design is light, and it should fly well.
-It
+This is a peanut scale plan by Paul Boyanowski which I decided to build to take out to Geneseo in 2016 - the design is light, and I hoped it would

-won't have the level of detail I might put in a BMFA peanut, and it certainly doesn't have scale rib spacing, but for this model, duration is he main
+doesn't have the level of detail I would put in a BMFA peanut, for example no scale rib spacing, but for this model, duration is he main

 Structure is mostly 1/20" square with ribs and formers from 1/32" sheet.
 The rudder and elevators are hinged - a feature not on the original plan, but useful for trimming.

 Here is the model covered in Esaki tissue, ready for painting.